Texas Holdem Terms

 Fifth Street

-The river card, which is the fifth dealt face-up on the board.
+The river card is also called the fifth street.
+It is the fifth card dealt face-up on the board.

 Fish